This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Member Spotlight Interview: Health Director Emily Brown Discusses the Importance of Rural Health Representation

 Interview with the health director for Rio Grande County Public Health, serving 6 rural counties in Colorado.
-Highlights the importance of rural health representation at all levels of government and explores how the Rio Grande County health department addresses inequities in health as related to poverty.
+Highlights the importance of rural health representation at all levels of government and explores how the Rio Grande County health department addresses health issues related to poverty.

 Citation: NACCHO Voice